Postpartum period: Acute phase

 The first 6 to 12 hours after childbirth is the initial or acute phase of the postpartum period.
 During this time the mother is typically monitored by nurses or midwives as complications can arise.

 The greatest health risk in the acute phase is postpartum bleeding.
 Following delivery the area where the placenta was attached to the uterine wall bleeds, and the uterus must contract to prevent blood loss.
 After contraction takes place the fundus (top) of the uterus can be palpated as a firm mass at the level of the navel.
 It is important that the uterus remains firm and the nurse or midwife will make frequent assessments of both the fundus and the amount of bleeding.
 Uterine massage is commonly used to help the uterus contract.

-Following delivery if the mother had an episiotomy or tearing at the opening of the vagina, it is stitched.
+Following delivery, if the mother had an episiotomy or tearing at the opening of the vagina, it is stitched.
 In the past, an episiotomy was routine.
 However, more recent research shows that routine episiotomy, when a normal delivery without complications or instrumentation is anticipated, does not offer benefits in terms of reducing perineal or vaginal trauma.
 Selective use of episiotomy results in less perineal trauma.
 A healthcare professional can recommend comfort measures to help to ease perineal pain.

 Infant caring in the acute phase

-Within about 10 seconds the infant takes its first breath and the caregiver places the baby on the mother's chest.
+Within about 10 seconds after birth, the infant takes its first breath and the caregiver places the baby on the mother's chest.
 The infant's condition is evaluated using the Apgar scale.
 The Apgar score is determined by evaluating the newborn baby on five criteria which are summarized using words chosen to form an acronym (Appearance, Pulse, Grimace, Activity, Respiration).
-Until recently babies were routinely removed from their mothers following birth; however beginning around 2000, some authorities began to suggest that early skin-to-skin contact (placing the naked baby on the mother's chest) is of benefit to both mother and infant.
-As of 2014, early skin-to-skin contact, also called kangaroo care, is endorsed by all major organizations that are responsible for the well-being of infants.
-Thus, to help establish bonding and successful breastfeeding, the caregiver carries out immediate mother and infant assessments as the infant lies on the mother's chest and removes the infant for further observations only after they have had their first breastfeed, depending on the mother's preference.
+Until recently, babies were routinely removed from their mothers following birth.
+However, beginning around 2000, some authorities began to suggest that early skin-to-skin contact (placing the naked baby on the mother's chest) is of benefit to both mother and infant.
+As of 2014, early skin-to-skin contact, also called kangaroo care, is endorsed by all major organizations responsible for the well-being of infants.
+Thus, to help establish bonding and successful breastfeeding, the caregiver carries out immediate mother and infant assessments as the infant lies on the mother's chest.
+The caregiver removes the infant for further observations only after they have had their first breastfeed, depending on the mother's preference.
 The World Health Organization (WHO) also encourages skin-to-skin contact for the first 24 hours after birth to help regulate the baby's temperature.